jeffpar/pcjs.v1/_posts/2017-07-21-retroreview-speedup.md

 Note that this TSR program doesn't actually want to retain the first 12h bytes of the PSP, but it must leave those bytes in place so that the program will exit correctly.

-In PC-DOS 1.00 (August 1981), the first 12h bytes of the PSP were used as follows:
+In PC DOS 1.00 (August 1981), the first 12h bytes of the PSP were used as follows:

 	00h-01h     2 bytes (code)      CP/M exit (always contains INT 20h)
 	02h-03h     2 bytes             Segment of the first byte beyond the memory allocated to the program